nonkloq/skillup-ADS/README.md

 ## Replicating the Results

-To replicate the results of our air quality analysis and prediction project, follow these steps:
+To replicate the results follow these steps:

 1. **Clone the Repository:** Clone our project repository to your local machine using the following command:
     ```bash